-The Legislature recognizes the importance of a working environment that is consistent and fair, within the constraints imposed by the pressures of the legislative process itself.
-To that end, the presiding officers and the Legislative Council are committed to ensuring that the personnel policies it adopts are administered fairly and expeditiously.
+The Legislative Council recognizes the importance of a working environment that is consistent and fair, within the constraints imposed by the pressures of the legislative process itself.
+To that end, the presiding officers and the council are committed to ensuring that the personnel policies they adopt are administered fairly and expeditiously.

-The presiding officers have authorized the Clerk and the Secretary to take appropriate disciplinary action when an employee in the Clerk's or Secretary's respective office has violated established policies or engaged in other misconduct or when an employee's job performance is unsatisfactory.
+The presiding officers have authorized the LIO manager, after consultation with the committee clerk's chairs, to take appropriate disciplinary action when a committee clerk has violated established policies or engaged in other misconduct or when the committee clerk's job performance is unsatisfactory.
 Disciplinary action is generally taken for remedial purposes, and reasonable efforts will be made to ensure that disciplinary action, when appropriate, is administered fairly and consistently.
 Provisions for immediate disciplinary action are described below.

-The Clerk and the Secretary, as applicable, have the primary responsibility for ensuring that all allegations of misconduct or other complaints against an employee for which disciplinary action may be taken are investigated before any disciplinary action against the employee is taken.
+The LIO manager has the primary responsibility for ensuring that all allegations of misconduct or other complaints against an employee for which disciplinary action may be taken are investigated before any disciplinary action against the employee is taken.

-1. Actions Warranting Immediate Disciplinary Action
+Actions Warranting Immediate Disciplinary Action

-It is the Legislature's general policy to follow the principle of progressive discipline as outlined above; however, the following disciplinary actions constitute cause for immediate demotion, suspension or dismissal.
+Committee clerks serve at the pleasure of the presiding officers.
+Furthermore, the following actions constitute cause for immediate demotion, suspension or dismissal.
 These include the following or violations of similar magnitude as determined by the presiding officers:

 - a.
-Political or partisan activity as described in this handbook (See Section III(B)); - b.
+Political or partisan activity as described in this handbook (See Section III(B); - b.
 Insubordination constituting a serious breach of discipline; - c.
 Disgraceful personal conduct that impairs the employee's work performance or brings serious discredit to the Legislature; - d.
 Use of the employee's position for personal advantage; - e.
 Dishonesty, or falsification of legislative or other state records; - f.
-Consumption of alcoholic beverages, use of marijuana or use of illegal substances in the workplace or working while under the influence of any of these in the workplace; or - g.
+Consumption of alcoholic beverages, use of marijuana or use of illegal substances in the workplace, or working while under the influence of any of these in the workplace; or - g.
 Assault, or sexual or other illegal harassment.